 5.4 External Identity Mapping

-Thinfinity Workspace supports multiple external authentication standards, enabling organizations to integrate with modern identity providers and centralized login systems.
-This flexibility allows users to authenticate using protocols like OAuth 2.0, SAML, RADIUS, and Passkeys (WebAuthn), while administrators retain control over access policies by mapping those external identities to internal roles and permissions.
+Thinfinity® Workspace supports multiple external authentication standards, enabling organizations to integrate with modern identity providers and centralized login systems.
+This flexibility allows users to authenticate using protocols like OAuth 2.0, SAML, RADIUS, and Passkeys (WebAuthn), while administrators retain control over access policies by mapping those external identities to internal Users or Groups.

 This chapter introduces the key authentication schemes supported by Thinfinity Workspace and explains the concept of mapping external identities to the roles and directory structures managed through your chosen Identity Provider.